 How Much is VAT in UK

 What is VAT?
 How does it work?
 Who pays?
-And how much is it?
+And how much is it in 2026?

-In this blog post, we’ll answer these questions and provide tips on claiming a VAT refund if eligible.
+In this blog post, we’ll answer these questions and share practical tips on reclaiming VAT (when you actually can).

 Here are highlights of what we’ll cover: